-2b "God hath judged", a very fitting title for this valley, which would be the Kidron Valley.
+2b "Jehoshaphat" "God hath judged", a very fitting title for this valley, which would be the Kidron Valley.
+This will be the location of Armageddon, in this valley in northern Israel.
+This valley was a common burial place for the people of Jerusalem.